 |Other Products||USAA||State Farm|

 |Mobile Home Insurance|

-|Other Features||USAAvs.||State Farm|
+|Other Features||USAA||State Farm|

 |About||USAA is known for their award-winning service, distinguished products and making their customers' needs a priority.||Get the protection you need at a price you can afford with State Farm; offering packaged options, discounts and custom coverage to meet any driver's needs.|

 |Roadside Assistance||24-hour roadside assistance is included in all of USAA's Extended Vehicle Protection programs.
 Pricing varies depending on which plan you select.
 Roadside assistance will pay up to $100 per occurrence of the following: towing service, flat tire change, emergency gas delivery, battery jump, and locksmith services.
 Substitute Transportation is available up to $250 per occurrence.
 Travel/Lodging Reimbursement is available up to $300 per occurrence.||State Farm's Emergency Road Service offers mechanical labor at the place of breakdown, the towing of your vehicle to a repair facility, removal of a stuck vehicle, delivery of gas or oil, assistance with changing a tire or a jumpstart, and locksmith services.|